King Garden Designs,Inc.

 Expert pruning And Garden Care

 King Garden Designs' ISA Certified Arborists know when and how to prune and thin interior of your privacy hedges for optimal beauty and plant health.
+Our approach of thinning hedges and diagnosing overall health leads to healthier plants which require less care to maintain and are more resilient to challenges from weather, pests and disease.
 We also assist in residential property oversight; guiding and directing landscape services.
 We draw on our network of experts.
 Our unique hands-on approach and attention to detail create incredible results.

 We can restore neglected hedges miraculously with renovation pruning, fertilization, care and attention.